-Shawn practices in a non-judgmental way, fostering a safe and secure environment for others to explore goals and self-advocacy.
-Through supportive, educational interventions, Shawn works with clients to reach self-identified goals and positive outcomes.
+Shawn creates a secure and non-judgmental environment for his clients to explore their goals and advocate for themselves.
+With supportive and educational interventions, Shawn helps clients achieve their self-identified goals and attain positive outcomes.

 Passionate about personal health and well-being, Patrick is both a private practitioner and a health services manager in the Nova Scotia Health Authority (NSHA).
 He holds a Master of Social Work from Dalhousie University and enjoys being a life-long learner in various therapeutic approaches in order to support others.